King of Oil – America’s Richest Man — Ever

-Controlling the American oil industry made John D. Rockefeller one of the richest men in history – he controlled first kerosene, then motor oil and gasoline.
-He truly was one of the moguls who built America.
+Controlling the American petroleum industry made John D. Rockefeller made him one of the so-called “robber barons of the 19th and 20th centuries.
+He controlled first kerosene, then motor oil and gasoline.

-John Davison Rockefeller Sr., born on July 8, 1839, controlled the American oil industry for all of his adult life.
+Rockefeller was born on July 8, 1839.
+He controlled the industry for all of his adult life.
 He became a business magnate, industrialist, and philanthropist.
-He is widely considered the wealthiest American of all time, and the richest person in modern history.
+Rockefeller is widely considered the wealthiest in modern history.

-In 1867, at age 20, with a company owned by Rockefeller, his brother, and two partners, they formed an oil company, but instead of drilling for oil, they concentrated on oil refining.
+In 1867, at age 28, with a company owned by Rockefeller, his brother, and two partners, they formed Standard Oil, but instead of drilling for oil, they concentrated on refining.

-As kerosene and gasoline grew in importance, Rockefeller’s wealth soared and he became the richest person in the country, controlling 90 percent of all oil in the United States.
+As the need for kerosene and gasoline grew, Rockefeller’s wealth soared, controlling 90 percent of all oil in the United States.
 Oil was used throughout the country as a source for fueling lamps until the introduction of electricity and as a fuel and lubricant after the invention of the automobile.
 Furthermore, Rockefeller gained enormous influence over the railroad industry, which transported his oil around the country.
 Standard Oil was the first great business trust in the United States.

-But, the U.S. Supreme Court ruled in 1911 that Standard Oil must be dismantled for violation of federal anti-trust laws.
-It was broken up into 34 separate entities that included companies that would become ExxonMobil, Chevron and others.
+But in 1911, the U.S. Supreme Court ruled Standard Oil must be dismantled for violation of federal anti-trust laws.
+It was broken up into 34 separate entities that included companies that eventually would become today’s ExxonMobil, Chevron and others.
 Some of them still have the highest level of revenue in the world.
-Individual pieces of the company were worth more than the whole, and, as shares of these doubled and tripled in value in their early years,
+Individual pieces of the company were worth more than the whole and shares of these doubled and tripled in value in their early years,

 Rockefeller became the country’s first billionaire with a fortune worth nearly 2 percent of the national economy.
-In 1913, his peak net worth was estimated at $336 billions, inflation-adjusted for 2007 dollars).
+In 1913, his peak net worth was estimated at $336 billion (inflation-adjusted for 2007 dollars).
 Rockefeller spent the last 40 years of his life in retirement at his estate in Westchester County, New York.

 Rockefeller often offered his shares as payment for a business, and quite a few of whom became very wealthy as managers as well as owners in Standard Oil.
 They include politicians and writers, some of whom served Rockefeller’s interests, and some of whom built their careers by fighting Rockefeller and the “robber barons”.